JeremiahCheatham/Super-Clock/README.md

 ![Screenshot](screenshot.png)

 # Super Clock
 A Binary Clock with Hours, Minutes and Seconds. with 2 Styles and 3 Layouts.
-The time can be temporarily be shown in the Window Title.
+The time can temporarily be shown in the Window Title.

 # Controls
 Escape - Closes the clock.\